-The four beer brands in the Top 10 this year together posted a 5 percent increase in their combined brands value compared with 2017.
-At the same time, Bradesco and Itaú grew their value by more than 50 percent.
+The four beer brands in the Top 10 this year together posted a 5 percent increase in their combined brand value compared with 2017.
+At the same time, Bradesco and Itaú grew their value by around more than 50 percent.
 Retail brands held on to positions in the Top 10 despite being pushed down the ranking.
 Falabella fell two positions and Bodega Aurrera three.
 Globo (the leading Brazilian TV channel) makes its debut in the LatAm Top 50 this year, in at eighth position.

 The 2018 BrandZ ™ Top 50 Latin American Brands ranking has seven new entrants: